Board of Directors

 Role at CWIP

-Member of the Board of Directors, Past Board Co-Chair, Programs Committee
+Member of the Board of Directors, Co-Chair of the Programs & Capacity Building Committee, Past Board Co-Chair

 Where She Works: